lazerwalker/blog/_posts/2015-07-05-open-source-licenses.md

 # Apps versus libraries/frameworks

 The rest of this article, I'm going to be talking explicitly about open-sourcing user-facing iOS applications.
-Choosing a license for iOS libraries/frameworks is far more cut and dry: since GPL'd code can't be used in non-GPL'd apps, and most commercial iOS apps are not GPL (nor is that likely to change), releasing your iOS library under a copyleft license all but ensures that almost nobody will use it.
+Choosing a license for iOS libraries/frameworks is far more cut and dry: since GPL'd code can't be used in non-GPL'd apps, and most commercial iOS apps are not GPL (nor is that likely to change), releasing your iOS library under a copyleft license all but ensures that almost nobody will use it[^2].
 Perhaps worth doing as a political statement, sure, but not productive if your goal is to put something out there for others to use.

 # So what license should you use?